 “That’s what it was back then and not how it is now.
 Thank God.”

-Sean Waltman, by the age of twenty years old, experienced three traumatic head injuries and was told to end his career before it truly took off.
+By the age of twenty years old, Sean Waltman experienced three traumatic head injuries and was told to end his career before it truly took off.
 Despite that, he went on to have a successful twenty-five-plus-year career.

 “It’s what I love doing, and I was twenty years old.
 Invincible.”